Do you want to send a custom welcome email to new users in WordPress?

 Let’s set up a second email in the series.

 We hope this guide helped you send a custom welcome to new users in WordPress.
-You may also want to see our guide on the best WordPress plugins and the best business phone services for small businesses.
+You may also want to check our other WordPress guides to grow your site.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.